LeBron James Angry ‘Arthur’ Post Triggers Talk Of Targeting Former Teammate, NBA Superstar Offers Explanation

 “I’m always the first to say when I’m going at someone… and always will.
 So today, my good people, y’all shot and y’all missed!”

-[Featured Image by Tony Dejak)/AP Images]
+[Featured Image by Tony Dejak/AP Images]